Current Initiatives - Waste Reduction and Management

 to local and regional nonprofits where the goods can be either reused or resold.
 This

 program diverts tons of material from the landfill and gives Skidmore students an

 opportunity to give back to their community.
 Over one hundred tons of material have

 been diverted from entering the landfill and are instead donated to local, regional,

 In years past, Skidmore has partnered with the Salvation Army, Goodwill, the Skidmore-Haiti Initiative, The Captain Program, and the Backstretch Employee Service Team (B.E.S.T) to collect and donate goods.

-- Recycling: Skidmore recycles or reuses mixed office paper, newspaper, magazines, cardboard, plastic, glass, aluminum cans, tin, electronics, batteries and some furniture. in 2013, Skidmore transitioned to a new Zero-Sort recycling program.
+- Recycling: Skidmore recycles or reuses mixed office paper, newspaper, magazines, cardboard, plastic, glass, aluminum cans, tin, electronics, batteries and some furniture.
+In 2013, Skidmore transitioned to a new Zero-Sort recycling program.
 Zero-Sort recycling allows users to place all recyclable material (paper, cardboard, metals, glass, and plastics) in one bin, making recycling much easier.
 Skidmore also donates used Skidmore cell phones to a local charitable organization, and recycles its asphalt for road base and shoulders.
-With the new Zero-Sort program, Skidmore hopes to reach a 40% recycling rate by the end of 2014.
+Skidmore hopes to reach a 60% diversion rate by 2025.

 - Residence Hall and Classroom Renovation Project Donation: In addition to the many items donated by students in the Give+Go, the college also

 donates furniture and appliances that are being replaced during renovations to classrooms